Accenture/mercury-composable/guides/CHAPTER-4.md

 The system will then merge the two preload override config files.

-The currency value of a function is overwritten using the "instances" parameter in the first preload override file.
+The concurrency value of a function is overwritten using the "instances" parameter in the first preload override file.
 Additional override of the "instances" parameter is ignored.
 This allows the preload override file in the user application to take precedence over the value in the library's preload override file.